Saxtuba: Acoustic principles of the saxtuba family

-From the surviving copy of Halévy's opera, it would appear that the saxtubas were made in the same pitches as the saxhorns: indeed, it is quite probable that they were deliberately designed by Sax as substitutes for the saxhorns, whose music had already been composed.
+From the surviving copy of Halévy's opera, it would appear that the saxtubas were made in the same pitches as the saxhorns: indeed, it is quite probable that they were deliberately designed by Sax as substitutes for the saxhorns, music for which had already been composed.
 Berlioz claimed that the two deepest instruments (corresponding to the contrabass saxhorns listed above) did not exist, but this seems to be contradicted by both the surviving score and eyewitness accounts of Halévy's opera.

 In his Treatise on Instrumentation Berlioz described nine different sizes of saxhorn.
 These correspond to those listed above with one addition: a small sopranino in C: Forsyth's Orchestration (1914) includes seven of these, though the nomenclature is quite different, as the following table shows:

 Of these, only the bottom three were whole-tube instruments capable of sounding their fundamentals.
 The remaining instruments were half-tube instruments, whose series of natural harmonics only descended as far as the second harmonic.
 Presumably the same applied to the saxtubas: some of the extant saxtubas have only three valves, while some have four valves.

 The saxtuba was a brasswind instrument.
 It was constructed in such a way that the column of air inside the instrument was capable of vibrating at a number of different pitches that corresponded to the notes of the harmonic series.
 These pitches are known as the instrument's natural or normal modes of vibration, each one being a natural harmonic or open note.
 By vibrating his lips at the correct frequency, the player was able to compel the instrument's air column to vibrate at the correct pitch; by lipping, he could correct the minor intonational defects due to the discrepancies between the natural harmonic series and the tempered scales of classical music.